 The API you choose for socket-based connections depends on whether you are making a connection to another host or receiving a connection from another host.
 It also depends on whether you are using TCP or some other protocol.
 Here are a few factors to consider:

 In OS X, if you already have networking code that is shared with non-Apple platforms, you can use POSIX C networking APIs and continue to use your networking code as-is (on a separate thread).
 If your program is based on a Core Foundation or Cocoa (Foundation) run loop, you can also use the Core Foundation

 CFStreamAPI to integrate the POSIX networking code into your overall architecture on the main thread.
 Alternatively, if you are using Grand Central Dispatch (GCD), you can add a socket as a dispatch source.

 In iOS, POSIX networking is discouraged because it does not activate the cellular radio or on-demand VPN.
 Thus, as a general rule, you should separate the networking code from any common data processing functionality and rewrite the networking code using higher-level APIs.

 For daemons and services that listen on a port, or for non-TCP connections, use POSIX or Core Foundation (

 For client code in Objective-C, use Foundation Objective-C networking APIs.
 Foundation defines high-level classes for managing URL connections, socket streams, network services, and other networking tasks.
 It is also the primary non-UI Objective-C framework in OS X and iOS, providing routines for run loops, string handling, collection objects, file access, and so on.

-For client code in C, use Core Foundation C networking APIs.
+For client code in C, use Core Foundation C networking APIs—part of the CFNetwork framework.
 The Core Foundation framework and the CFNetwork framework are two of the primary C-language frameworks in OS X and iOS.
 Together they define the functions and structures upon which the Foundation networking classes are built.

 To Learn More